View of the playing field at Lumen Field, home of the Seattle Seahawks - Picture: Mark Whitt

 FORD FIELD

-The year 2002 marked the opening of three new stadiums in the NFL, including Ford Field, home of the Detroit Lions.
-In 1975 the Lions left Detroit, moving to Pontiac, MI and the 80,000 seat Silverdome.
-The Lions played there for over two decades before wanting a new stadium in the mid 1990s.
-By 1995,
+The year 2002 marked the opening of three new stadiums in the NFL, including Ford Field, the home of the Detroit Lions.
+In 1975, the Lions left Detroit and moved to Pontiac Silverdome in Pontiac, Michigan, an 80,000-seat stadium where the team played for more than two decades.
+By the mid-1990s, however, the franchise began

 US BANK STADIUM

-A new chapter in the history of the Minnesota Vikings began in 2016 when US Bank Stadium opened.
-The Vikings have been a part of the Minnesota sports scene since 1961 when they began playing at Metropolitan Stadium.
-Throughout their history the Vikings have never had a stadium of their own, sharing both stadiums with
+A new chapter in the history of the Minnesota Vikings began in 2016 with the opening of U.S. Bank Stadium.
+The Vikings have been part of Minnesota’s sports landscape since 1961, when they began play at Metropolitan Stadium.
+Throughout their history, the team never had a stadium exclusively their own, sharing venues with baseball’s Minnesota

 EMPOWER FIELD at MILE HIGH